Brett208/OP2MissionRisingFromTheAshes/Readme.txt

 *** Rising from the Ashes

-A new Eden Starship Colony Game for Outpost 2 programmed by Vagabond in Jan/Feb of 2016.
+A new Eden Starship Colony Game for Outpost 2 programmed by Vagabond from Jan to Mar of 2016.

 Install Directions:
- * Place the Ashes.map and c_ashes.dll file in your root Outpost 2 install directory.
+ * Place the Ashes.map, c_ashes.dll, & multitekNoLavaWalls.txt files in your root Outpost 2 install directory.
  * Open Outpost 2 and search for the new scenario with the other colony games.
  * Good luck, and have fun!